-In the winter landscape, Red Twig Dogwood is a standout, especially when grown against a light colored background or when displayed in a snowy landscape.
-The flowers give way to beautiful porcelain blue-berries that are adored by birds.
+The flowers of the Red Twig Dogwood give way to beautiful porcelain blue berries that are adored by birds.
 When the days begin to shorten and the temperatures begin to fall, beautiful tones of red and purple are displayed before the leaves drop.
 The best thing, It's Deer Resistant.

 History and introduction: